Nuclear-Powered UIUC FAQ

 As early as 2015, the campus utility master plan assessed the feasibility and promise of various energy technologies with respect to the University’s decarbonization goals.
 In that public document, small nuclear was noted as promising and worth consideration as a developing technology that could replace existing fossil steam production.

 Similarly, in the 2020 Illinois CarbonAction Plan, the Energy SWA Team recognized that the promise of micro-reactor technologies hold promise for steam production and recommended evaluation of their deployment on campus.
 These campus-level goals have underpinned our team’s interest in establishing technology criteria, conducting preliminary research, and seeking out supporting opportunities.
-In the current DOE funding opportunity, the proposal stage (April–August) was the time period in which we formed the partnerships and formalized the opportunity.
-We are now sharing more information about the proposed project to understand community concerns and incorporate feedback into our plans, before any award is made or contract negotiations begin.

 There are several decision makers: